Total Credits: 0.1 CEUs

 The diversity of students today requires individualized approaches to communication.
 Using examples from their own classes, the facilitators help others understand and communicate better with their students.
 The challenges that have occurred in the past and strategies available to overcome them are discussed.
-Each type has its own inherent strengths and potential weaknesses.
+Each strategy has its own inherent strengths and potential weaknesses.

 Learners will have the option to earn a certificate of attendance or a certificate with CEUs upon completion of the webinar.
 To earn a certificate with CEUs, the learner must successfully pass the learning assessment with a score of 80% or higher.
 All learners must complete the webinar evaluation to earn credentials.